-EP president Martin Schulz, who handed out the prizes to the winners, commented: "The Spanish project seeks constructive solutions to current problems - the loss of confidence in the EU and the alarmingly high youth unemployment in many member states."
+EP President Martin Schulz said: "The Spanish project seeks constructive solutions to current problems - the loss of confidence in the EU and the alarmingly high youth unemployment in many Member States.

-Discover Europe 2013 is the 10th edition of a photo contest which aims to show the beauty of Europe, its culture, traditions, customs and citizens.
+Discover Europe 2013 is the 10th edition of a photo contest which aims to select the best pictures submitted by students from European countries.
+The main idea of the contest is to show, through photography, the beauty of Europe, its culture, traditions, customs and citizens.

 "The Story of My Life" (Estonia), which won third prize, was initiated to celebrate and support the European Year of Active Ageing and Solidarity between Generations.
 It brought young people from Estonia, Finland, Austria, Portugal, Italy, Belgium, Slovenia and Germany together with active elderly people from two grass-root movements in Estonia.

 Awarding the third prize, the Mayor of Aachen, Marcel Philipp, said that the participants "have developed a deeper understanding of cultural differences and also of what people have in common in Europe, and have learned to overcome prejudices - towards other generations and towards other peoples and cultures".